bivvend/Gen_Pack/README.md

 # Gen_Pack
-Packing routine for parts on sheets
+genetic algorithm for packing parts on sheets